mtlynch/show-and-tell-code-of-conduct/index.md

 # Code of Conduct

-The Show & Tell meetups facilitate networking and collaboration within the indie founder community.
+The Show & Tell group is meant to facilitate networking and collaboration within the indie founder community.

 We value the participation of each member of Show & Tell and want all attendees to have an enjoyable, fulfilling experience.
-All attendees are expected to show respect and courtesy to others throughout the meetup.
+All attendees are expected to show respect and courtesy to others throughout the cohort.

-Everyone who participates in an Show & Tell meetup event must adhere to the following Code of Conduct.
-Organizers will enforce this code throughout the event.
+Everyone who participates in Show & Tell must adhere to the following Code of Conduct.
+Organizers will enforce this code in Slack channels and during video chat sessions.

 ## Our standards